brmengct/brmengct/README.md

 - 👋 Hi, I’m @brmengct
 - 👀 I’m interested in databases, analytics, ML, and application development.
 - 🌱 I’m currently learning how to share examples of my work and milestones on here.
-- 📫 How to reach me  - brmengct@gmail.com
+- 📫 How to reach me / provide feedback - brmengct@gmail.com

 <!---
 brmengct/brmengct is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.